Tag Questions ESL Games, Activities and Worksheets

 Who's talking to who?

-ESL Tag Questions Game - Grammar: Unscrambling, Writing Sentences, Guessing, Matching - Group Work - Intermediate (B1) - 35 minutes
+ESL Tag Questions Game - Grammar: Unscrambling, Writing Sentences, Guessing, Matching - Group Work - Upper-intermediate (B2) - 25 minutes

 In this memorable question tags game, students practice using affirmative or negative tags after imperative clauses to soften the imperatives.
 Students begin by unscrambling words to form imperative sentences ending in question tags.
-Next, in teams of three or four, students write three imperatives for each person shown.
+Next, in teams, students write three imperatives for each person shown.
 The imperatives must end with question tags to soften them.
-After that, one team goes first and reads a set of tag questions to the class, one tag question at a time.
-After each tag question has been read out, the other teams can guess which person would say the tag question.
+After that, teams take turns reading a set of tag questions to another team, one tag question at a time.
+After each tag question has been read out, the other team guesses which person would say the tag question.
 If a team guesses correctly after the first tag question, they score three points.
 After the second question, they receive two points.
 After the third question, they get one point.
-If a team guesses incorrectly at any time, they receive minus one point.
-Once the correct answer has been guessed, play moves on to the next team.
 The team with the most points at the end of the game wins.

 Who's talking to who?
 Preview